OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

             # Create CONMIN Optimizer instance
             self.add_container('driver', CONMINdriver())

-Here we make an instance of the *Paraboloid* component we created above and give it the name *paraboloid.* Similarly we create an instance of the CONMIN driver and give it the name *driver.* As with other class members, these are now accessible in the OptimizationUnconstrained assembly via *self.paraboloid* and *self.driver.*
+Here we make an instance of the Paraboloid component we created above and give it the name *paraboloid.* Similarly we create an instance of the CONMIN driver and give it the name *driver.* As with other class members, these are now accessible in the OptimizationUnconstrained assembly via ``self.paraboloid`` and ``self.driver``.

-For this problem, we want to minimize *f_xy.* In optimization, this is called the objective function.
+For this problem, we want to minimize ``f_xy``.
+In optimization, this is called the *objective function*.
 In OpenMDAO, we define the objective function using an *Expression* variable:

 .. testcode:: simple_model_Unconstrained_pieces